hargroa2/AlgorithmStudy/JavaScriptMasterClass/BigONotation.md

 - Big O Notation can give us a high level understanding of the time or space complexity of an algorithm
 - Big O Notation doesn't care about precision, only about general trends (linear? quadratic? constant?)
 - The time or space complexity (as measured by Big O) depends only on the algorithm, not the hardware used to run the algorithm
+- The number of inputs or n grows in proportion to the runtime, or the time it takes to complete execution.